-The RFBA includes a web server that allows monitor and control access through the Ethernet port.
-The various screens can be accessed by the navigation area in the upper left of the web page as shown in FIGURE 15.
+The RFBA includes a web server that allows for monitor and control access through the Ethernet port.
+To access the web server, enter the IP address of your RFBA into the address bar of your web browser.
+Due to caching limitations, Internet Explorer is not recommended as a web browser, as it will require transferring more data to update web pages.
+Crown recommends using either Google Chrome or Mozilla Firefox.
+The various screens of the web server can be accessed by the navigation area in the upper-left of the web page, as shown in FIGURE 15.

 Appliance Home

 Receiver Status

 Modulation Analyzer

 Device Setup

 Receivers

 MPX Output

 Alerts

 Network

 IPV4

 SMTP

+SNMP

 System

 Contact Info

-Figure 15 - Web server Navigation Menu
+Figure 15 - Web Server Navigation Menu